So, you’re out with friends having a nice dinner and catching up.

 Is 45,000 A Good Salary?

-According to the Bureau of Labor Statistics (BLS), the median wage for workers in the United States in the first quarter of 2020 was $957 per week or $49,764 per year (assuming 52 weeks of work per year).
+According to the Bureau of Labor Statistics (BLS), the median wage for workers in the United States in the fourth quarter of 2022 was $1,085 per week or $56,420 per year (assuming 52 weeks of work per year).

 For your particular situation, it’s hard to say if 45,000 per year is a good salary because it’s all relative.
 And it largely depends on what your accustomed to earning.
 If you’re used to making 30K a year, a salary of 45,000 is probably fantastic for you.